 FlowWest conducted initial literature review and planning to outline covariates that are expected to be important based on past research.
 This work can be found here.
 FlowWest reviewed covariates with the SR JPE Modeling Advisory Team to generate the following environmental covariates table to test within the SR model.

 Table 1.
-Summary of covariates to include in stock recruit modeling based on preliminary literature review.
+Summary of covariates to test in stock recruit modeling based on preliminary literature review.

 This document focuses on preparing flow and temperature covariates for use in stock recruit modeling and exploratory analysis.